gurnec/btcrecover/extract-mkey/README.md

 ### Usage ###

 After downloading the script, **make a copy of your wallet.dat file into a different folder** (to make it easy, into the same folder as *extract-mkey.py*).
-As a example for Windows, click on the Start Menu, then click “Run...”, and then type this to open your Bitcoin folder which contains your wallet.dat file: `%appdata%\Bitcoin`.
+As an example for Windows, click on the Start Menu, then click “Run...”, and then type this to open your Bitcoin folder which contains your wallet.dat file: `%appdata%\Bitcoin`.
 From here you can copy and paste your wallet.dat file into a separate folder.
 Next you'll need to open a Command Prompt window and type something like this (depending on where the downloaded script is, and assuming you've made a copy of your wallet.dat into the same folder):

     cd \Users\Chris\Downloads\btcrecover-master\extract-mkey
     C:\python27\python extract-mkey.py wallet.dat